Academic Year Applications

 Summer research funding proposals must be completed and submitted via an online form by no later than March 1.

-All summer research funding recipients must submit a progress report approved by the student’s research advisor or mentor via an online form by no later than Sept.
-1. Additionally, they must present their research at the Fall Research Expo following their summer research.
+All summer research funding recipients must submit a progress report approved by the student’s research advisor or mentor by no later than Sept.
+1; they will be prompted to do so by CURF's application system.
+Additionally, they must present their research at the Fall Research Expo following their summer research.

 Although many UScholars will be actively engaged in research projects during their first year at Penn, an occasional UScholar would benefit from additional training before applying for research support.
 This training might include, for example, learning specialized laboratory or field techniques or participating in intensive language training.
 In these cases, the UScholar may submit a research proposal for summer training.
 Normally, these proposals are limited to rising sophomores and must be clearly linked to a specific future research project.
 The UScholar must have a research advisor who is a member of the Penn faculty and who, in a supporting letter, must describe the importance of the training for a specific future research project and agree to guide the student over the summer during which the training takes place.